The archive

 The cash benchmark

-GiveDirectly changed the question every charity should answer: does this programme do more good than just giving the money directly to poor people?
-Most can't say yes with confidence.
+GiveDirectly changed the question every charity should answer: does this do more good than just giving the money to poor people?
+Most can't say yes.

 27 April 2026 · 7 min read